tilda/vue-tierlist/README.md

 # vue-tierlist

-A tiermaker-esque customizable component plugin for Vue.js 2.
+A Tiermaker-esque component plugin for Vue.js 2.
+By default, the component is basically a 1:1 replica of Tiermaker's implementation - however there are customization options available if you so choose.

-*Note: Vue 3 support is planned, but not a priority since I am still actively using Vue 2.*
+# Planned
+- **Vue 3 support** (note: I am still using Vue 2 for the most part so may take a while to switch over)
+- Description support (being able to elaborate on your choices, this is where it differs from Tiermaker really)
+- *???* (Have other requests?
+I'll likely be happy to add them here for later work.)

 # Installation